CliveC99/project-2-quiz/README.md

    | Browser Testing | The Quiz would work in each browser. | The quiz works in each browser tested.. | Play the quiz in each browser. |
    | Mobile Testing | Function on each mobile screen size. | The quiz functions on each device tested. | Get friends to test the quiz on different devices. |
    | Contrast of Text | The text would be read easily. | The text passed the test. | Use chrome dev tools to check the contrast of the text. |

-   # **Features To Be Added**
-  - Add difficulty levels to the quiz.
-  - Add more questions.
-  - Add a highscore leaderboard.

 # Validation
   - I used [W3S HTML Checker](https://validator.w3.org/) for testing my HTML code.